-- List competitors and where you compare in the competitive landscape. - Another popular way to display the competitive field other than the table Beegit used below is with a 2x2 competitor value matrix.
-Here is an example of a 2x2 using real brands - Click here for an article that gives a summary of 3 different ways to illustrate your market's competitive landscape. - The second 15 minutes of this video (about minutes 15-30) conveys how to analyze a competitive landscape from a professional investor's perspective. - No matter how you illustrate this slide, always highlight your company's unique competitive advantages in contrast to your competition.
+- List competitors and how you compare in the competitive landscape. - Another popular way to display the competitive field other than the table Beegit used below is with a 2x2 competitor value matrix.
+Here is an example of a 2x2 using real brands - The second 15 minutes of this video (about minutes 15-30) conveys how to analyze a competitive landscape from a professional investor's perspective. - No matter how you illustrate this slide, always highlight your company's unique competitive advantages in contrast to your competition.

-- Show all types of competition and explain your competitive advantage. - Steer into risk factors, be honest and transparent.

-- If required, use a secondary slide to show how you differ from the competition. - If possible, use the 2x2 competitor value matrix or a check list table similar to the one used by Beegit above to convey any barriers to entry for your competition that you might be creating. - Does your business model differentiate you from your competition?
-If so, you should clarify.
+- Show all types of competition and explain your competitive advantage. - Steer into risk factors, be honest and transparent. - Use the 2x2 competitor value matrix or a check list table similar to the one used by Beegit above to convey any barriers to entry for your competition that you might be creating. - Clarify if/how your business model differentiate you from your competition.
 Here's a Harvard Business School video highlighting how a business model can create competitive barriers.

 - Do not belittle your competition. - Do not ever state there is no competition status quo or lack thereof is often an ignored alternative to your solution/product.
-For instance, imagine you are selling a marketing tool to large companies.
-Even if no other competitors are offering the same tool, a large company only has X amount of dollars in its budget to spend.
-Therefore, you are competing with anything else a company might purchase with its marketing budget.
+For instance, the biggest competitor of a laundromat opening in an neighborhood with no other laundromats is likely the washer/dryers that residents have in their homes.